MarkOates/hexagon/documentation/rename_component_proceedure.md

 To do the above renaming tasks, you'll need to find-and-replace recursively throughout the entire project tree without borking up the .git directory.
-To do this, plase use the "`component_renamer`" program in blast which will generate the commands for you.
+To do this, please use the "`component_renamer`" program in blast which will generate the commands for you.
 Otherwise, there are some example commands below in `Examples`.

 ## 3. Warnings and Concerns to Look out for